-The intangibility of airline service makes quantifying its value more complex since it’s based on the customer’s experience.
-Airlines rely on sources of information relating to their service to understand how their service is performing such as repurchasing decisions, customer satisfaction scores from company surveys, and also user review platforms (i.e. Yelp!, TripAdvisor).
-By gathering information about how their customers satisfaction they can improve their operations to cater to the maximization of that perceived value.
+The intangibility of airline service makes quantifying its value more complicated since it’s based on the customer’s experience.
+Airlines rely on sources of information relating to their service to understand how their service is performing such as repurchasing decisions, customer satisfaction scores from company surveys, and also user review platforms (i.e., Yelp!, TripAdvisor).
+By gathering information about how their customer’s satisfaction can improve their operations to cater to the maximization of that perceived value.

-Low-cost airlines have to pay very close attention to the intangibility of the airline transportation service, especially when entering new markets that have never experience the low-cost airline model.
-Paying attention to the customer’s perception of value has being fundamental to changes that VivaColombia has made since it began operations.
-As the voice of the customer has come through, they have assimilated that feedback by establishing different fare classes and changes to their reservation system in order to control and increase customer satisfaction of their services.
+Low-cost airlines have to pay very close attention to the intangibility of the airline transportation service, especially when entering new markets that have never experience the cheap airline model.
+Paying attention to the customer’s perception of value has to be fundamental to changes that VivaColombia has made since it began operations.
+As the voice of the customer has come through, they have assimilated that feedback by establishing different fare classes and changes to their reservation system to control and increase customer satisfaction of their services.

 Airline Transportation Services Involve Customizations

-Airlines as transportation service provider take a high level of customizations to its core offering.
-One of these service customizations involve setting and providing scheduled flight routes which in turn potential flyers select after determining their travel plans.
-In order for this to be of value, VivaColombia has to be sufficiently flexible to meet the demands of the flyers went comes to the routes and schedules it offers.
+Airlines, as a transportation service provider, take a high level of customizations to its core offering.
+One of these service customizations involves setting and providing scheduled flight routes, which in turn potential flyers select after determining their travel plans.
+For this to be of value, VivaColombia has to be sufficiently flexible to meet the demands of the flyers went to the routes and schedules it offers.

 Another aspect of the service that involves high customization is the airline’s a-la-carte enhancements to the flyer’s experience.
-VivaColombia has an array of enhancements that can be added to the reservation for further customization.
-Some examples of these customizations include: priority boarding, seat assignment, meals, drinks, among other perks.
+VivaColombia has an array of improvements that can be added to the reservation for further customization.
+Some examples of these customizations include priority boarding, seat assignment, meals, drinks, among other perks.

-The airline transportation service cannot be inventoried.
-Once the flight takes-off there is no way to gain revenue from an empty seat inside a flight.
-Since the services can’t be stored (while preserving value) they have set their eyes in ancillary revenues to maximize their gains.
-For this reason, airlines have launched revenue management teams with the goal of maximizing the revenue per passenger seat/flights.
+The airline transportation service cannot be made into an inventory entirely.
+Once the flight takes-off, there is no way to gain revenue from an empty seat inside a flight.
+Since the services can’t be stored (while preserving value), they have set their eyes in ancillary revenues to maximize their gains.
+For this reason, airlines have launched revenue management teams intending to maximize the revenue per passenger seat/flights.

 Another issue with this aspect of the airline services inventory is relating to flight delays and cancellations.
-In the case of VivaColombia, they had a relatively small fleet of A320’s which meant that an airplane that is out of service was detrimental to the company’s operation.
-In various occasions flight cancellations and last-minute changes in schedule had broken out into customer protests at the airport.
-In two of these occasions Fred Jacobsen (CEO at the time of these incidents) went directly to the airport to speak to the customers hoping that they would understand the issue they were facing.
-He tried to explain the reality of having one of their airplanes out for repairs, but needless to say the customers were not having it.
+In the case of VivaColombia, they had a relatively small fleet of A320’s, which meant that an airplane that is out of service was detrimental to the company’s operation.
+On various occasions, flight cancellations and last-minute changes in schedule had broken out into customer protests at the airport.
+On two of these occasions, Fred Jacobsen (CEO at the time of these incidents) went directly to the airport to speak to the customers hoping that they would understand the issue they were facing.
+He tried to explain the reality of having one of their airplanes out for repairs, but needless to say the customers did not have it.

-Backup airplane fleets are seen in major airline carriers as the means to hedge against lost revenue.
-Substituting an aircraft that can’t fly with one that is operational is one of the ways in which major airlines can control for this loss in revenue.
+Backup airplane fleets are seen in significant airline carriers as the means to hedge against lost revenue.
+Substituting an aircraft that can’t fly with operational one is one of how major airlines can control for this loss in revenue.
 It might take the customer longer to get to their destination, but they will get there nevertheless.
-In the case of VivaColombia this was not a simple task because they had no backup planes.
+In the case of VivaColombia, this was not a simple task because they had no backup planes.
 All their airplanes were being fully utilized with nine A320’s covering 27 routes daily.
 Lack of backup airplanes have been the cause of VivaColombia’s loss in revenue and in part lead to the recent decision in June 2017 of purchasing 50 new A320’s to improve their fleet size, capacity and operational efficiency.
-This decision will help the company improve their ability to keep sustaining the low-cost airline model as they keep growing in Latin America.
+This decision will help the company improve its ability to keep sustaining the low-cost airline model as they keep growing in Latin America.

 Airline Transportation Services have customer involvement and co-production

-In order for this service to be delivered the customer has to be involved to aid the transaction.
-This is the reason why service design must always take customer interaction into consideration.
-In this case the customer exchanges information with the airline’s online platform (website) in order to purchase the service.
+For this service to be delivered, the customer has to be involved in aiding the transaction.
+This is the reason why service design must always consider customer interaction.
+In this case, the customer exchanges information with the airline’s online platform (website) to purchase the service.
 The overall experience the customer has with the airline’s system will determine whether the customer buys or decides not to do so.
 This is the reason why service firms must take into consideration their customer’s experience when designing and setting up their platforms.

 Service variability comes in an array of forms, each with a different degree of complexity.
-In this case we must take into account that the customer is introduced to the service which in turn adds another level of complexity and variability to the service.
-Service variability can come in the form of: Arrival, Request, Capability, Effort and Subjective Preference.
+In this case, we must take into account that the customer is introduced to the service, which in turn adds another level of sophistication and variability to the service.
+Service variability can come in the form of Arrival, Request, Capability, Effort, and Subjective Preference.

-In the VivaColombia case, the authors mention of service complaints issues pertaining to the company’s rapid growth:
+In the VivaColombia case, the authors mention of service complaints issues about the company’s rapid growth:

 - Poor customer relations – The company was receiving complaints about the way their staff was handling day to day situations.

-- Misinformation – The young company didn’t have the experience of dealing with unexpected situations at the airport that were out of their control.
-That inexperience made the staff especially unhelpful in these situations which infuriated customers
+- Misinformation – The young company didn’t have the experience of dealing with unexpected situations at the airport that was out of their control.
+That inexperience made the staff singularly unhelpful in these situations which infuriated customers

-- Flight Delays and Cancellations – VivaColombia had only nine A320’s serving 21 domestic and 6 international routes.
+- Flight Delays and Cancellations – VivaColombia had only nine A320’s serving 21 domestic and six international routes.
 Airplane repairs and maintenance were the cause of major operational disruptions.

-- Need to adapt to a new business model – The airline was having a lot of issues with customers that didn’t understand their service.
-The customers many times felt mislead by the airline’s additional charges which did not benefited the brand they wanted to establish.
+- Need to adapt to a new business model – The airline was having many issues with customers that didn’t understand their service.
+The customers many times felt mislead by the airline’s additional charges which did not benefit the brand they wanted to establish.

 Examples of VivaColombia Dealing with Service Variability

-A service firm must always be trying to find strategies for how to deal with their own variability.
-Although the full extent of VivaColombia’s efforts to deal with service variability were not in the case, there was enough public information speaking to additional efforts from the company.
+A service firm must always be trying to find strategies for how to deal with their variability.
+Although the full extent of VivaColombia’s efforts to deal with service variability was not in the case, there was enough public information speaking to new shots from the company.

 VivaColombia’s way of managing consistent and standard training was by only using one type of airplane (Airbus A320).
-Dealing with their service capability variability they made the training for the staff, crew and maintenance technicians a very straight forward and standard process.
+Dealing with their service capability variability, they made the training for the staff, crew, and maintenance technicians a very straight forward and standard process.
 Employees just had to figure out what role they played in one type of airplane.
-In contrast, major airlines and industry associations have an array of trainings designed for various aircrafts which leads to longer training time and higher costs.
+In contrast, major airlines and industry associations have an array of training designed for various aircraft , which leads to longer training time and higher costs.

-Throughout the first couple of years VivaColombia came to realize the problem it had with new customers and their understanding of the low-cost service.
-This lead the company to lower satisfaction scores and their brand was beginning to be associated with “stealing” from customers with “hidden” fees.
+Throughout the first couple of years, VivaColombia came to realize the problem it had with new customers and their understanding of the low-cost service.
+This leads the company to lower satisfaction scores, and their brand was beginning to be associated with “stealing” from customers with “hidden” fees.
 This was an example of subjective preference variability in the service.
-In response to this the airline decided to rethink their fares, fees and the ways that they communicated with their customers through their website.
+In response to this, the airline decided to rethink their fares, fees, and the ways that they communicated with their customers through their website.
 This process led to the creation of three different fare classes: Viva, VivaSuper, and Viva Max.

-- Viva – includes: base fare; only includes a carry-on bag (“book-bag” size) at no extra cost; does not include airport check-in fee
+- Viva – includes base fare; only consists of a carry-on bag (“book-bag” size) at no extra cost; does not include airport check-in fee

-As mentioned in the previous section, outsourcing services is a way in which some airlines choose deal with service variability.
-Low-cost airlines tend to outsource aspects of their operations when the value of outsourcing outweighs the value of controlling internally that specific part of their operation.
+As mentioned in the previous section, outsourcing services is a way in which some airlines choose to deal with service variability.
+Low-cost airlines tend to outsource aspects of their operations when the value of outsourcing outweighs the cost of controlling that specific part of their process internally.
 In the case of VivaColombia outsourcing their reservation management to Navitaire gave the airline more time to focus on other aspects of the business.

 VivaColombia Outsources Airplane Maintenance to AAR